u-blox/u-blox-sho-OpenCPU/MCUXpresso/IRIS-W1/sw_config/App_note_15_4_Radio/README.md

 To develop a custom 802.15.4 radio application, it is essential to ensure that the calibration and EUI64 values are configured in accordance with the specifications of the IRIS modules.

-This procedure prepares and deploys the `ot-cli` application on a u-blox module by configuring memory, updating files, and applying calibration setting.

 ### 3.1.
-Use Annex 100 for Calibration & Configure Annex 104 Parameters
+Use Annex 100 for Calibration

-Update the radio calibration settings for the u-blox module.
+Update the radio calibration settings for the u-blox module, as mentioned in the [Update Calibration Files](#24-update-calibration-files) section.

+### 3.2.
+Configure Annex 104 for Additional Parameters

+Utilize the radio_cli.c file located at:`ot-nxp/examples/utils/cli_addons/platform/radio_cli.c`.
+The following commands can be used within the ot-cli to set the MAC address and TX power limit:

 Example `ot-cli` commands: